astorDev/Astor.Background/README.md

 ## Installation

-###1.
-Deploy Background.Management.Service
+### 1. Deploy Background.Management.Service
    which handles things that are fundamental for the framework:

 - Logs action result in an actionable way.
 Namely, stores them in MongoDb
 - Manages time-based actions.
 Receives and stores schedule for actions, which runs periodically or at specific times at a day

-Here is the example of docker-compose file to do that with parameters explanation:
+Here is the example of `docker-compose.yml`:

 ```
 version: '3.9'